3.9. Module Handling

 Modules in an internal network of a macro that are connected to the macro's input / output fields (visualized by being connected to the pseudo-connectors) cannot be removed interactively from the network.

 On an attempt to remove such a module, a window with a warning pops up.
-If such a module needs to be removed, the according connection needs to be removed in the scripting and the macro reloaded first.
+If such a module needs to be removed, the corresponding connection must first be removed in the scripting, and then the macro needs to be reloaded.

 [Note]Note

 The tab of the internal network remains connected to the module from which it was opened.
-When the module is deleted or its network closed, the internal network is also closed.
+When the module is deleted or its containing network is closed, the tab with the internal network is also closed.